a thumbnail with a cartoon blue saltwater fish in the center and the words below it saying saltwater fish disease causes symptoms and treatment

 2. Aggressive Tank Mates

-3. Water Parameters
+3. Poor Water Quality

-4. Injury
+4. Injuries

-7. Age
+6. Age

 8. There Is Always Disease In A Tank

-II) How To Prevent Fish Disease
+II) How To Prevent Saltwater Fish Disease

 Let’s talk about a secret weapon – the quarantine tank.
 Now, I get it, not everyone’s on the quarantine train.
 But hey, don’t follow the crowd!
 A quarantine tank isn’t a one-size-fits-all solution, but it’s like having a detective’s magnifying glass.
 It gives you the chance to keep an eye on your fish for any potential issues and treat them without causing chaos in your main tank.
 So, remember, it’s okay to be the cool fish keeper who’s all about that QT life!

-2. Dips
+2. Freshwater & Medicated Dips

 Let’s break it down: there are two power moves in the fish world – medicated dips and freshwater dips.